1. Do you have a plan to mitigate the potential impacts to PwC of a widespread outbreak of coronavirus in the US and Mexico?

 5. What other precautions are you taking?

-PwC offices are closed until April 30.
+PwC offices are closed through at least May 31.
 We are continuing to evaluate, listening to local and federal governments and will update, as this situation is fluid.

 We’ve updated our travel guidance and will continue to do so as the situation evolves.